Contact information

 My research focuses on understanding the intergenerational transmission of mental health difficulties, particularly how parental self-harm may influence the mental health of their offspring.

-I am studying self-harm and suicidal risk in children aged 12 and under.
-My work involves examining risk and protective factors for self-harm and suicidal behaviour in this age group, as well as the support needs of their families, with the aim of improving community-based responses to self-harm in children.
+I am also studying self-harm and suicidal risk in children aged 12 and under.
+This work involves examining risk and protective factors for self-harm and suicidal behaviour in this age group, as well as the support needs of their families, with the aim of improving community-based responses to self-harm in children.

 Additionally, I am developing a machine learning-based tool to identify instances of self-harm within Electronic Health Records.

-Previously, I served as the data curator and analyst for the Multicentre Study of Self-harm in England.
+Previously, I was the data curator and analyst for the Multicentre Study of Self-harm in England.
 This study collects information on individuals who present to hospitals following self-harm.
 My work involved analysing trends in self-harm over time and examining the relationships between socio-economic and clinical characteristics with clinical care and mortality.

 Recent publications